TV Structure for Pilot Writing Killer TV Pilot Architecture Clinic

 Note: This class will be limited to 25 students.

-Tyler is a Staff Writer on Apple+’s season one of CALLS and in summer 2020, he sold a half-hour (horror) drama pilot with Francis Lawrence (The Hunger Games, Red Sparrow) attached to produce and direct.
+Tyler was a Staff Writer on Apple+’s season one of CALLS.
+He's sold three pilots recently including a half-hour (horror) drama pilot with Francis Lawrence (The Hunger Games, Red Sparrow) attached to produce and direct.
 Before that, he was a Staff Writer on season two of AMERICAN GODS, the Critics' Choice nominated Starz series based on the Hugo and Nebula winning novel by Neil Gaiman.
 He first cut his teeth writing on the legal dramedy DROP DEAD DIVA on Lifetime.
 Before becoming a TV writer, Tyler spent six years as a writer’s assistant and production assistant on STAR TREK: DISCOVERY, RAY DONOVAN, and SONS OF ANARCHY.
 Tyler has a B.A. in English and Political Science from Bucknell University.